-Each compartment is associated with a specific conductivity value (scalp 0.33 S/m, skull 0.0042 S/m, brain 0.33 S/m, CSF 1.79 S/m).
+BESA MRI creates a 4-shell FEM model (scalp, skukll, brain, and CSF) also containing a CSF compartment.
+Each compartment is associated with a specific conductivity value: scalp 0.33 S/; skull 0.0042 S/m; brain 0.33 S/m; CSF 1.79 S/m.

-BESA MRI creates a 4-shell FEM model also containing a CSF compartment.
-Modeling CSF is critical for source localization precision as it is yet another layer with a specific conductivity in addition to brain, skull and scalp (Baumann et al. 1997).
+Modeling CSF is critical for source localization precision as it is yet another layer with a specific conductivity in addition to brain, skull, and scalp (Baumann et al. 1997).
 Ignoring CSF leads to wrong assumptions about the origin of the current (Ramon et al. 2003, Wendel et al. 2008).